BoltonStudios/easy-zillow-reviews/README.txt

 == Description ==

 *Easy Zillow Reviews* is a bridge between your WordPress website and your Zillow Profile.
-This plugin provides widget and shortcodes that allow you to embed reviews from Zillow on your website.
+This plugin provides widgets and shortcodes that allow you to embed reviews from Zillow on your website.

 = Free Version =
 * Display up to 10 Zillow Professional reviews (individuals and teams)